DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ## Introducing DevOps Velocity

 The DevOps Velocity value stream’s view provides a strategic window into your life-cycle workflow while simultaneously enabling you to drill-down and monitor individual elements with the intent of optimizing pipeline flow.
 These elements typically represent work items/issues, commits, pull requests, builds, deployments, and tests that are collected from many tools making up your delivery pipeline and integrated with Velocity via plugins.
 Individual elements are represented graphically by small circles, squares, or triangles, depending on the type, providing information from logically related tools, such as issues managed in an ALM solution, like IBM ELM, linked to one’s source control management (SCM) system.
 How elements are visualized in a DevOps Velocity value stream can be simple to very complex.
-You are only limited by your knowledge of how to architect a value stream.
+You are only limited by your knowledge of how to architect a value stream and modify the value stream map file.

 ![Velocity Value Stream screenshot](media/velocity_overview.png)